takahirosuzuki1980/FAST-iCLIP/README.md

-  -i INPUT(s) | At least one input FASTQ (or fastq.gz) files; separated by spaces --GRCh38        |    required if your CLIP is from human --GRCm38          |   required if your CLIP is from mouse -s STAR_INDEX  |   Path to STAR index for your organism -n NAME         |  Name of output directory
+  -i INPUT(s) | At least one input FASTQ (or fastq.gz) files; separated by spaces --GRCh38        |    required if your CLIP is from human --GRCm38          |   required if your CLIP is from mouse -n NAME         |  Name of output directory
   -o OUTPUT        | Name of directory where output directory will be made